Hellisotherpeople/CX_DB8/README.md

 # CX_DB8
+A contextual, token extracting summarizer designed from the ground up by a former debater for debaters (but it'll also work on your reading) oh, and also,
-Parsing code for a novel dataset designed for usage in the field of NLP &amp; a call to action
+Parsing code for a novel dataset designed for usage in the field of NLP &

 ## UPDATE 3/15/2019